pkarsy/rcCalibrator/README.md

 Seems good ?<br/>
 **Unfortunately it wont help.**<br/>
-The bootloader starts before the application without knowing anything about the magic 139 value.
+The bootloader starts first, without knowing anything about the magic 139 value, and happily waits for code from the UART.
 If the chip happens to be
-badly factory calibrated, we will not be able to upload any code to the chip.
+badly factory calibrated, the serial communication will fail and we will not be able to upload any code to the chip.

-The solution provided here is simple and very robust. "osccal" utility finds the  correct OSCCAL value and then the (modified)ATmegaBOOT is compiled against this specific OSCCAL value.
+The solution provided here is simple and very robust. "osccal" utility finds the  correct OSCCAL value, and then the (modified)ATmegaBOOT is compiled against this specific OSCCAL value.
 Then it is uploaded to the chip.
-The first think the bootloader does, is to Fix the RC frequency.
+The first think the bootloader does, is to Fix the RC frequency, allowing serial communications.
 For another atmega chip the OSCCAL value will be different, and so on.

 ### Reasons to use an external crystal